 What dining options are available?

 The Academy Café is open 9 am-4 pm daily, serving family-friendly favorites in a variety of options, as well as Andytown Coffee drinks.
-Indoor seating is available, as are outdoor tables and benches in our West Garden.
+Indoor dining is no longer permitted, but we offer plenty of outdoor seating.

 Can I eat inside?